-From a global perspective, organic foods potential in the EU and North America are growing as large markets, and "Japanese tea" is becoming more and more popular overseas as a healthy and wonderful product and piece of Japanese culture, even moreso than in Japan- especially organic teas.
+From a global perspective, organic food potential in the EU and North America is growing into large markets, and "Japanese tea" is becoming more and more popular overseas as a healthy and wonderful product (and piece of Japanese culture), even moreso than in Japan- especially organic teas.

 Following "Slow Life" and "Eco", "LOHAS" started from an American marketing magazine ...
 "Sustainable lifestyle oriented toward health and the environment" is also becoming more accepted in Japan.

 Even here, "sustainable agriculture that aims for increased health and environmental awareness", that is, "organic tea", will be recognized as a tea that brings an extra layer of prosperity to all level of human health and social interaction.

 "Shiage" tea refining factory.
 Tea is sorted, roasted, blended, and ranked to meet customer demand.